mrclalmda/aws_resume_challenge/README.md

 ## General Guide
 - Get Cloud Practitioner Certified
-- ConfigureAWS Account configured as to not use root user
+- Configure AWS Account configured as to not use root user
 - Will to learn
 - Stick to us-east-1 region